 This hotel is within walking distance of some of the world’s treasures, including the El Giza Pyramids and the Sphinx, and is only a 15-minute drive from the busy center of Cairo.
 On-site dining is also available.

 With an outdoor freshwater swimming pool and sweeping ocean views, the Sheraton Princess Kaiulani is the perfect place to bring the kids or enjoy some quiet time with your partner or spouse.
 On-site dining is available, but you also benefit from the many eateries within walking distance.

 These are just some of the hotels and resorts that can be booked for free with SPG points.
 If you want to browse through the hundreds of other options available, go here.

 Almost-Free Flights or Hotel Stays with Chase Ultimate Rewards

 Chase Ultimate Rewards points are typically considered some of the most valuable points out there — for a few reasons.
 However, the main value lies in the fact that they are so flexible.

 One of the most popular Chase credit cards that earns these rewards is the Chase Sapphire Preferred® Card.
 This card provides a sign-up bonus of 50,000 Ultimate Rewards points after you spend $4,000 within 3 months of account opening.
-In addition, you also earn 5,000 points for adding an authorized user who also makes a purchase within that time.
 Some other details: